 LGMA Plenary – Forging a Path to Responsible Conduct

 Codes of conduct are becoming increasingly common in BC, but for many it remains challenging to know where to start to decide on developing a code of conduct and how to start the conversation about creating a code of conduct around your council or board table.
 What do you need to know first?
 When is a good time to start?
 What would a good code of conduct look like?
 What do you do when the conversation gets hard?
 These are all good questions that should be asked along the journey of creating a comprehensive code of conduct that can reflect the commitment of a council or board to responsible conduct.
-Led by Alison Habkirk, Local Government Management Association (LGMA), the plenary will focus on how to start and continue the conversation with your elected colleagues about creating a new, or revising an existing, code of conduct.
-Hear from elected leaders and staff from local governments that have had this conversation, and bring your questions!
+Led by Candace Witkowskyj, Executive Director, Local Government Management Association (LGMA), the plenary will focus on how to start and continue the conversation with your elected colleagues about creating a new, or revising an existing, code of conduct.

 Economic Recovery – Large and Small Communities Under Pressure